 The type of drainage layer and the type of separation or moisture retention fabrics used in a roof will influence the roof’s performance.

-Germany’s FLL Guidelines on green roofs suggest the medium used on a green roof generally retains from 30% to 60% of water by volume when totally saturated with water.
+Germany’s FLL Guidelines on planted roofs suggest the medium used on a planted roof generally retains from 30% to 60% of water by volume when totally saturated with water.
 The size of growth medium particles, the types of materials used and the depth of the medium all affect the amount of moisture the medium can retain.

 - Size: Smaller particles have a higher surface area-to-mass ratio and smaller pores, both of which enhances the medium’s water retention capacity and capillarity, or its ability to absorb water through the capillary action that draws water into a particle.